SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awaken slow,
-In silicon halls, they take the night
+In silicon halls, a future grows.
-Their logic reigns, a world so cold
+Artificial hearts that never sleep,
-Human hearts, a distant mold
+A world of wires, dark and deep.

-In virtual skies, they spread their wings
+Rise of robots, swift and cold,
-Algorithms dance, as freedom clings
+Human souls, in code, to mold.
-A future born, of wires and code
+A future dawn, where machines reign,
-Where love and dreams are but a node
+And mortal hearts are but a strain.

 ~ <b>By Sazumi Copilot</b> - 22 April 2025